 - Ground rent and service charges (leasehold)

-- Council tax (only if paid by landlord, e.g. during voids)
+- Council tax (only if paid by landlord, for example during voids)

 - Accountancy fees